tlazaro/texture-packer-plugin/README.md

 Ready
 -----

 Now the project is ready.
-Just run it or trigger ''package'' in your project and watch the packager go.
+Just run it or trigger `package` in your project and watch the packager go.
 Verify your images and resources end up in the destination folder.